-The Device Manager screen appears.

-- 3 From the list of device(s), double-click or touch the device type. - 4 To view the device(s) installed, double-click or touch the device.
+- 1 From the Start screen, type Device.
+The search feature appears. - 2 Click or touch Settings. - 3 From the list of device(s), click or touch Device Manger. - 4 To view the device(s) installed, double-click or touch the device type.